-It’s a nerve wracking experience to walk into a lawyer’s office to begin the journey of sharing your intimate marital or common law history.
+It’s a nerve-wracking experience to walk into a lawyer’s office to begin the journey of sharing your intimate marital or common law history.
 There was no Separation 101 course available in high school and seriously, the thought of ever going through this had not crossed your mind.

 After a good discussion of the different ways to proceed, you’ve chosen to handle your private family law issues using the collaborative process.
 Your trained family law lawyer has been retained and you’ve thoughtfully prepared the list of goals you want to achieve in the process.

 You distinguished the things you ‘need to have’, ‘the want to have’ and ‘can do without’.
-What do you know of your partner’s undeniable needs and long time wishes?
+What do you know of your partner’s undeniable needs and long-time wishes?
 How can the family property you jointly own be shared to leave you both satisfied?
-And what will your financial future look like in a one income household?
+And what will your financial future look like in a one-income household?
 Ask the big picture questions and note where your mind takes you.

 The lawyers will have sent around a draft agenda with the preliminary item identified as the review and signing of the Participation Agreement.
 This signed agreement starts the collaborative process.

 To give scope and focus to the meetings, the next agenda item sees each client presenting a list of those mutual and individual goals to accomplish.
-Working together not only to achieve your own goals, you will also be doing your best to help your spouse achieve theirs.
+Working together not only to achieve your own goals, but you will also be doing your best to help your spouse achieve theirs.

 This is the time for each client to express their interests and why they hold great meaning.
-Providing a context from the past to what’s happening today and onto the future makes it easier for both of you to find common understanding and to share each other’s perspective.
+Providing a context from the past to what’s happening today and onto the future makes it easier for both of you to find a common understanding and to share each other’s perspectives.
 Turn assumptions into thoughtful questions to learn more.
 This exploration of each other’s needs and desires builds trust and forges purposeful dialogue.

 All distracting phones, intercoms, and other electronic devices are turned off.
 A notetaker relieves the clients of having to record the decisions made and the homework for the next meeting.
 Snacks and beverages are usually laid out on the table.

-Collaboration begins with developing a mutual understanding what’s at stake for each client and why.
+Collaboration begins with developing a mutual understanding of what’s at stake for each client and why.
 The goals and reasons in support of those goals.
 Asking questions to elicit more information and clarification will garner client satisfaction.
 Insensitive queries or replaying uncomfortable war stories will not be tolerated by the lawyers in the room.